Get out of my body!

-- Arguably the Goa'uld are all about this, especially since body-switching keeps the symbiote alive for thousands of years.
+- Arguably the Goa'uld are all about this, especially since body-switching keeps the symbiote alive for up to thousands of years.
 The Tok'ra are something of a subversion of this trope, since they never take unwilling hosts and they share the body.
 So are the Asgard, who survive by swapping bodies with mindless clones created for this purpose.

 - Done slightly more seriously in the Stargate Atlantis episode "The Long Goodbye".

 - And done significantly more seriously in SG-1's ninth season, except it is Daniel and Vala who (accidentally) seize control of bodies, only to (accidentally) leave just before getting them killed.

 - Later in the season, Vala jumps into Daniel's body from the Ori galaxy to warn SG1 of the coming Ori invasion.

 - Stargate Universe has the traveling stones, which allow for voluntary mind transfer.
 But on several occasions, once the swap occurs, the new occupant does things the original would never have condoned.
 When the original swaps back in, Hilarity Ensues.

 - In one episode of Tales from the Crypt, a rich old man wanted a better body in order to attract a particular young woman.
 He gradually had all body parts surgically swapped with those of a young man — a process that also left him dirt poor, as the donor required huge amounts of compensation.
 In the end, this was all in vain.
 The woman was a gold digger and ran off with the now rich donor.